tolauwae/phd-thesis/src/oop/oop.typ

 === Out-of-place debugging for microcontrollers

-// 1. why on microncotrollers: motivation for edward
+// 1. why on microncotrollers: motivation for edward In the context of embedded applications, out-of-place debugging has great potential for improving the debugging experience offered by remote debuggers.
+This is due to the techninque being ideally suited for tackling the three main drawbacks of remote debuggers.
+Firstly, the debugger is run on the remote device.
+In the context of constrained devices, this additionally limits the resources available to the debugger.
+Secondly, the communication channel can be slow, and can introduce latency in the debugging process.
+Thirdly, the delays introduced by the remote communication can exasperate the debugging interference.

+// todo ...

 // 2. aknowledge WOOD as the predecessor of this work
 // however the work presented here is vastly different, and more general in scope.
 // in part of the focus in WOOD is debugging of live applications, something we do not consider here.
 The two works really have a very different philosophy.
+An initial investigation by #cite(form: "prose", <rojas21:wood>) looked at out-of-place debugging as a solution for live debugging of _in-production_ embedded applications.
+The work paved the way for using out-of-place debugging on microcontrollers, and while its topic is very interesting, there are many questions around the idea of debugging in production.
+In-production debugging is rarely seen in practice, and considered by many to be bad practice.
+Furthermore, out-of-place debugging can provide numerous other benefits to debuggers for microncotrollers.
+In  this dissertation, we will therefore not concern ourselves with this problem, and present how we adapted---and extended---out-of-place debugging, presented in a context of traditional development stage debugging of microncotrollers.

 === Out-of-place debugging for event-driven applications